The Wine Cellar

 Wesker laughed.

-The reflections all spoke together.
-“It’s too late.”
+"No." The reflection Wesker the man in the mirror and Wesley all spoke together.
+"It's too late."

 The reflections smiled.
 "This body belongs to me now."